stallman-j/stallman-j.github.io/about-me.md

 ### Stats/Data Science

 - Joseph Blitzstein's [Statistics 110: Probability](https://projects.iq.harvard.edu/stat110/home).
 I wish I'd discovered this a decade ago.
 He's *so* good.
 The textbook is free online, the lectures are clear and entertaining, and there are even some solutions in the textbook so you can make your own problem sets.
-- - R got you down?
-Or are you an instructor teaching data/R and you are seeking an excuse to procrastinate with funny pictures that may make their way into your lectures?
-Then check out [Allison Horst's artwork](https://allisonhorst.com/everything-else)
+- Are you an instructor teaching data/R and seeking an excuse to procrastinate with funny pictures that may make their way into your lectures?
+If so, check out [Allison Horst's artwork](https://allisonhorst.com/everything-else)

 ### Math for Economists

 - [U Arizona's Math Camp](https://www.youtube.com/c/ArizonaMathCamp).
 I wish someone had told me to go through this in the June before starting the PhD.
+Someone probably did.
+I wish I'd listened.

 ## Stuff